 Where it grows:

 This tree prefers acidic soils, as well as moist, well-drained soils.
-It will tolerate clay and alkaline soils, as well as wet sites that experience occasional flooding.
-Locally it is distributed throughout the eastern half of the state as far south as Houston County.
+It will tolerate clay and alkaline soils, and wet sites that experience occasional flooding.
 It is shade tolerant and moderately fast-growing.

 How it’s used: